yhidetoshi/serverless-sam-go-local/serverless/README.md

-# apigw
+# serverless

-This is a sample template for apigw - Below is a brief explanation of what we have generated for you:
+This is a sample template for serverless - Below is a brief explanation of what we have generated for you:

 ```bash
 .